What a fun first few chats - love the range of questions!

 Bangor University, Cardiff and Vale College, Archipelagos Institute of Marine Conservation, Marks and Spencers

-I live with my fiance on the Isle of Anglesey in North Wales.
+I live on the Isle of Anglesey in North Wales.
 I absolutely love living here, it is amazing being surround by such beautiful mountains and beaches.
-I love nothing more than sleeping out in the countryside in our campervan, waking up to the sound of waves on the beach, and trying (and usually failing) to surf them.
-I’m getting married in August, and hopefully I will soon be the proud owner of a super cute little spaniel puppy…
+I love nothing more than sleeping out in the countryside in our campervan, waking up to the sound of waves on the beach.

-I work at Bangor University doing research for the Marine Stewardship Council.
+I also do research for the Marine Stewardship Council.
 I write computer programs to help understand which types of fishing cause most harm to the environment.
 Hopefully, people can then use these computer programs to help work who should be allowed to use this little blue symbol to show that their fish are more ‘eco-friendly’.

 We have a pretty cool research boat at the School of Ocean Sciences too – sometimes I get to go out on it and collect fish or survey what is on the seabed Click here to see a video of the seabed taken from the boat!